ponylang/ponyc/README.md

 Think you've found a bug?
 Check your understanding first by writing the mailing list.
 Once you know it's a bug, open an issue.

+# Trying it online

+If you want to try Pony and want a quick way to test or run code, checkout the [Playground](https://playground.ponylang.org/)

 * [Open an issue](https://github.com/ponylang/ponyc/issues)

 # Editor support